 All visiting customers requested to attend with face masks and to use hand sanitisation stations where applicable.
 All payments are preferred via card, contactless or direct bank transfer.
 Cash payments to be avoided to assist with the spread of COVID-19, if cash is your only option please discuss with your adviser at point of booking.

-Please note that any customers exhibiting symptoms, or requiring to self-isolate under the Government guidance please avoid visiting our businesses until such time as permissible under the Government guidance.
+Please note that any customers exhibiting symptoms of COVID-19, or requiring to self-isolate under the Government guidance please avoid visiting our businesses until such time as permissible under the Government guidance.

 Fuel – Before parking your car up for a long period, it’s a good idea to top up with fuel.
 Not only will this help with other measures, but a full tank doesn't attract condensation, which could cause issues if allowed to build up over time.

 Battery maintenance – If you can, connect your car's battery to a mains-powered battery maintainer.
 If you can't, start the engine once a week and allow it to run for about 15 minutes.
 This will re-charge the battery and help keep the engine in good condition.
 It’s important to allow the engine to run for this long so the battery can charge properly.
 In the case of petrol engine cars, it also helps to prevent engines from flooding with fuel.
 Never leave your car unattended with the engine running.